 Step 5

 To use the Captive Portals app, import SSIDs to Cisco Spaces.
-For more information on importing the SSIDs, see the “SSIDs” section.
+For more information on importing the SSIDs, refer to the “SSIDs” section.

 Step 6